 Jon "DRJ" Najarian was linebacker for the Chicago Bears before he turned to another kind of contact sport – trading on the Chicago Board Options Exchange.

 He became a member of the CBOE, NYSE, CME and CBOT and worked as a floor trader for some 25 years.
-Today, he is a professional investor, money manager, media analyst and co-founder of optionMONSTER and tradeMONSTER.
+Today, he is a professional investor, money manager, media analyst, and co-founder of optionMONSTER.com and tradeMONSTER.com.

 tradeMONSTER.com has been rated "Best for Options Traders" by Barron's and was the first online broker to deploy streaming, desktop-like trading in a web browser.

 Jon's Twitter handle is @optionmonster

 Chesapeake Energy is seeing heavy options activity Thursday, as rising oil supplies weigh heavily on the energy sector.
 CHK has been trading between $14 and $19 for the last two months, but today's options action indicates that we could see it fall below that range in the short term...